Jcal-4/Spendo/CHATKIT_INTEGRATION_GUIDE.md

         return attachment
 ```

-**Important:** For user identification in ChatKit, use the database-based approach (see Step 3.5) rather than relying on context, as ChatKit requests don't include authentication cookies.
+**Important:** For user identification in ChatKit, use the database-based approach (see Step 3.5) rather than relying on context or `request.user`, as ChatKit requests don't include authentication cookies.
+The `request.user` fallback has been removed because it doesn't work with ChatKit requests.

 ---